neverfap-deluxe/nfd-api/ebook/bible/bible.md

 Instead, my focus is to help others and self-improve as an individual, and NeverFap Deluxe allows me to do that.

 And I think this really signifies the beauty of NeverFap Deluxe as a philosophy in life.

 Essentially, it allows you the freedom to choose how you want to live your life, and how you want to use all that additional energy from abstaining and having proper mental health.

 You can use it to pursue women if you want and have a heap of sex.
 Maybe you're more interested in productivity and business.
 Really, that's entirely up to you.

 I am merely the guide afterall, and the NeverFap Deluxe website and what you're currently reading is a by-product of what you can achieve when you finally have control over your mind.

-# Why Positive Affirmations Dont Work
+# Why Positive Affirmations Don't Work